Van Heflin

 Emmett Evan "Van" Heflin Jr. (December 13, 1908 – July 23, 1971) was an American theatre, radio, and film actor.
 He played mostly character parts over the course of his film career, but during the 1940s had a string of roles as a leading man.
 Heflin won the Academy Award for Best Supporting Actor for his performance in Johnny Eager (1942).
-He also had memorable roles in the westerns Shane (1953), 3:10 to Yuma (1957), and Gunman's Walk (1958).
+He also had starring roles in the westerns Shane (1953), 3:10 to Yuma (1957), and Gunman's Walk (1958).
 He portrayed a mentally disturbed airline passenger in the classic disaster film Airport (1970).

 Early life

 Heflin was born in Walters, Oklahoma, the son of Fanny Bleecker (née Shippey) and Dr. Emmett Evan Heflin, a dentist.
 He was of Irish and French ancestry.
 Heflin's sister was Daytime Emmy-nominated actress Frances Heflin (who married composer Sol Kaplan).
 Heflin attended Classen High School in Oklahoma City.
 One source says Long Beach Polytechnic High School.
 He also went to the University of Oklahoma, where he earned a bachelor's degree in 1932, and was a member of Phi Delta Theta fraternity.
 He earned a master's degree in theater at Yale University.

 Prior to his acting career, Heflin was an accomplished seaman.